MalteQuandt/physicsrenderer/README.md

 Aims of this project, in order of importance:

-1. Rendering of objects
+- [ ] Creation of objects
+- [ ] Load&store model for the vertices & shaders
-2. Creation of objects
+- [ ] Rendering of objects
+- [ ] Moving about the scene
+- [ ] Render of simple grid structure
-3. Bare-Bones collision detection
+- [ ] Bare-Bones collision detection
-4. Bare-Bones physics simulation
+- [ ] Bare-Bones physics simulation
-5. Creation of objects through imgui-overlay
+- [ ] Creation of objects through imgui-overlay
-6. Dynamic loading of resources and shaders

 ### Dependencies

-**BEWARE**: As this Project depends on *multiple* external libraries, so the first run of cmake will take a while!
+**BEWARE**: As this Project depends on *multiple* external libraries, the first run of cmake will take a while!

 This engine makes use of the following external libraries: